 Pricing: Starts at $149 a month.

-While all the tools described above are great for sentiment analysis, MonkeyLearn might sway you with its intuitive interface, easy implementation, and smooth customizability.
+While all the above tools are great for sentiment analysis, MonkeyLearn might just sway you, with its intuitive interface, easy implementation, and smooth customizability.
 And don’t forget that you can easily integrate it with apps you use every day to automate your business workflows!